pantheon-systems/ci-scripts/README.md

   example.behat.yml     -> behat.yml
   features              -> features
 ```
-The project [example-drupal7-composer](https://github.com/pantheon-systems/example-drupal7-composer) can be used as a template to create your own project.
+The project [example-drupal7-composer](https://github.com/pantheon-systems/example-drupal7-composer) can be used as a template to quickly create your own project.

 ## Configuration